zombocom/rundoc/README.md

 **Project Root**

 By default your app builds in a `tmp` directory.
 If any failures occur the results will remain in `tmp`.
 On a successful build the contents are copied over to `project`.
 If you are generating a new rails project in your code `$ rails new myapp`.
 Then the finished directory would be in `project/myapp`.
-If you don't like the `./project` prefix you could tell rundoc to output contents in `./myapp` instead.
+If you don't like the `./project` prefix you could tell runDOC to output contents in `./myapp` instead.

     ```
     :::- rundoc